li012589/Cartpole-Q/readme.md

 # A Q-learning version of CartPole

-A naive Q-learning implement of Q-learning with memory replay and soft target network.
+A naive Q-learning implement of Q-learning with memory replay and soft target network using tensorflow and gym.

 Here's some gif to show the process: